REPAIR PRICES 2008:

 . wrap the flute case in big bubble wrap and then put it in a box big enough to put a couple of inches of styrofoam peanuts all around to cushion it.

-__ Here is what I do for a clean, oil, and adjust_______
+Here is what I do for a clean, oil, and adjust

 . remove dust, dirt and light tarnish from the instrument body